-1.8.4-Mercenaries
+1.9.4-Mercenaries

 Mercenaries are professional soldiers hired either to complete a particular mission or as part of a lord or adventurer's retinue.
 They are often very useful for guarding the player's camp, home, or headquarters.
 Mercenaries can be XC, F1, F2, or F3, (the Judge sometimes can even create squads that are T1, T2, or T3.
-They generally come in a squad of 10, one of whom is their sergeant (1 level higher than the rest).
+They generally come in a squad of 10, one of whom is their sergeant (with maximum hit points for class/size/level).

 Mercenaries on guard or garrison duty are paid Livery and Maintenance (Living Expenses).
 However, if they are led into battle or into a dangerous wilderness, they receive and additional 5gp per level per day (Combat Pay).
 They are reluctant to go into dungeons or face supernatural foes, and so must be paid 10gp per level per day of such employment (Double Combat Pay).
-XC mercenaries are counted as first level for Livery, Combat and Double Combat pay.
+XC mercenaries are counted as one half level for Livery, Combat and Double Combat pay.
 Take note that the Livery and Maintenance must also cover the expenses for the soldiers' horses.
 While the Livery and Maintenance can be covered by owning a freehold, the employer must pay Combat and Double Combat Pay in cash.

 To recruit mercenaries, you must be in a town or city.
 Spend 1 week posting notices and spreading the word.
-For each 100gp you spend, 1d4 squads of 10 will show up, to a maximum of 1d4 per 1000 people in the town or city.
+For each 100gp you spend, 1d4 squads of 10 will show up, to a maximum of 10d4 in Polychronopolis, 4d4 in Shadar, 3d4 in Portburg and 1d4 in Farmington.
 The offer of Livery and Maintenance is required and then the PC must make a CHA d20 check, which, if it passes means that the mercenaries join up with the PC.
 If the squad comes equipped with horses then an additional 100gp signing bonus is required.
 If the squad comes equipped with chain, scale or brigandine armor an additional 100gp signing bonus is required.
 A character with the Recruiting Skill can spend a week and find exactly the species and type of mercenary desired instead a wider draw.

-1.8.5-Henchman and Mercenary Types
+1.9.5-Henchman and Mercenary Types